GDIAMEL/PLP-SOFTWARE-ENGINEERING/README.md

 **Acceptance Testing**

-Acceptance testing Determines whether the software meets user expectations and business requirements.
-Purpose: Validates that the system is ready for deployment.
-Importance: Ensures the software is user-friendly and meets business goals before release.
+Acceptance testing determines whether the software meets user expectations and business requirements.
+It is used to validate whether the system is ready for deployment.
+It is important as it ensures that the software is user-friendly and meets business goals before it is released.

 Example: A client testing an inventory management system to confirm it meets their operational needs.

+## PART TWO

+### 9. Define prompt engineering and discuss its importance in interacting with AI models.

+Prompt engineering is the practice of designing clear and effective instructions to interact with AI models thus clear and accurate responses.

+**Importance of Prompt Engineering**

+It enhances AI Understanding therefore leading to more precise and relevant outputs.

+It improves efficiency thus reducing the need for multiple refinements.

+It optimizes AI Capabilities thus allowing meaningful insights and complex task performance.

+### 10. Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
+Explain why the improved prompt is more effective.

+**Vague Prompt**
+"Tell me about AI."

+**Improved Prompt**
+"Explain the impact of artificial intelligence on the job market, focusing on automation and employment trends."

+**Reasons as to why the Improved Prompt is better**

+Specificity: Narrows the topic to AI and its effect on jobs.

+Clarity: Clearly defines the focus on automation and employment trends.

+Conciseness: Keeps the request direct and actionable for the AI.